jamescherti/buffer-terminator.el/README.md

 - Modified file-visiting buffers that have not been saved; the user must save them first.
 - Buffers currently displayed in any visible window or tab-bar tab.
 - Buffers associated with running processes.

-(The default rules above are fully customizable.
-Users can define specific rules for keeping or terminating certain buffers by specifying a set of rules using `buffer-terminator-rules-alist`.
-These rules can include buffer name patterns or regular expressions, major-modes, buffer properties, etc.)

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 ## Table of Contents